 How Do You Use Claude Code to Prevent Dev/Prod Drift?

 Dev/prod drift usually happens gradually: a convenience setting added during development never makes it to production.
-Claude Code can actively monitor for this.
+Claude Code can actively detect this.

 Compare docker-compose.yml (development) with